ankitjain8959/docker/README.md

 - Docker is written in Go and takes advantage of several features of the Linux kernel to deliver its functionality. <br>
 - Docker uses a technology called `namespaces` (a linux feature) to provide the isolated workspace called the container.
 When you run a container, Docker creates a set of namespaces for that container. <br>

-## Benefits of Docker
+# Benefits of Docker
-- Docker ensures that your application runs the same way on any machine—your laptop, a server, or the cloud. <br>
+- Docker ensures that your application runs the same way on any machine — your laptop, a server, or the cloud. <br>
 ✅ No more `It works on my machine!` issues <br>
 ✅ Package all dependencies into a container <br>
 ✅ Works across Windows, macOS, and Linux <br>

 - Docker is perfect for microservices, where each service runs in its own container. <br>
 - Docker works with Kubernetes, an open-source container orchestration platform, to manage and scale containers.
 It deploys more containers as demand increases. <br>

 ## Example use cases of Docker
 Instead of installing databases and tools directly on your machine, run them in Docker! <br>